gmosx/nitro-js/README.md

 * {{title}} is unescaped to {title} after the Layout template evaluation (standard template behaviour).
 It will be interpolated at run time.

-* <l:xxx>...</l:xxx> blocks define fragments that are passed as values to the 'layout' template.
-A special value called 'yield' captures the whole of the 'content' template.
+* {.block xxx}...{.end xxx} blocks define fragments that are passed as values to the parent template.
+A special value called 'yield' captures the whole of the template as a convenience.

 Related projects